 This counter-argument assumes you must change history in order to enhance readability, which is not true.

 In fairness to the Git documentation authors, changing the project history appears to be the only way to make editorial changes in Git.
 But it does not have to be that way.
 Fossil demonstrates how "the story of your project" can be enhanced without changing the actual history by allowing users to:

 - Edit check-in comments to fix typos or enhance clarity

 - Attach supplemental notes to check-ins or whole branches

 - Cross-reference check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation

-- Cause mistaken or unused branches to be hidden from routine display
+- Hide ill-conceived or now-unused branches from routine display

 - Fix faulty check-in date/times resulting from misconfigured system clocks

 These changes are accomplished not by removing or modifying existing repository entries, but rather by adding new supplemental records.
 The original incorrect or unclear inputs are preserved and are readily accessible.
 The original history is preserved.
 But for routine display purposes, the more readable edited presentation is provided.